DxKanku/DxKanku/README.md

 ![QA Engineer](https://img.shields.io/badge/Role-QA_Engineer-blue?style=flat-square&logo=test-tube)

-Hi!
-My name is Konstantin.
+**🔗 Hi!
+My name is Konstantin.**

-I’m a junior QA engineer with basic experience in testing mobile and web applications.
-I focus on manual testing, want to start learning automation, and aim to participate in the full software quality assurance cycle.
+**🔗 I’m a junior QA engineer with basic experience in testing mobile and web applications.
+I focus on manual testing, want to start learning automation, and aim to participate in the full software quality assurance cycle.**

 ## Key competencies